Skip to main content

 Weekly Columns and Op-Eds

 In the fight against hunger, the United States has been the global leader in delivering much needed aid for decades.
 For nearly 70 years the Food for Peace program within the United States Agency for International Development (USAID) has successfully fed over four billion people in more than 150 countries with American agriculture products.
+With the recent decision by the Trump administration to freeze all funds for USAID to examine and identify waste, fraud, and abuse, my colleagues and I introduced legislation to move the Food for Peace program from USAID to the U.S.

 Issues: Agriculture Trade